 Is that at all clear?

-Because the 15th of June was on a Monday, a lot of people receive their pay on Thursday, Friday, or Saturday, depending on their individual institution’s policies and procedures.
-With the first of July falling on a Wednesday, that means folks will be going 17 or 18 days between pay deposits.
+Because the 15th of March is on a Monday, a lot of people receive their pay on Thursday, Friday, or Saturday, depending on their individual institution’s policies and procedures.
+With the first of April falling on a Thursday, that means anyone who got paid early will be going 19 days between pay deposits.
 In my experience, I start hearing about anything over 16 days – that seems to be the point at which it becomes a problem.

 NFCU – Active Duty Checking Accounts

 NFCU offers early direct deposit as a benefit to members who use an Active Duty Checking account for their military pay deposit.
-For the mid-month pay, pay will be pending on Friday, 12 June 2020, to be posted overnight and available for use on Saturday, 13 June 2020.
+For the mid-month pay, pay will be pending on Thursday, 11 March 2021, to be posted overnight and available for use on Friday, 12 March 2021.
+The end-of-month military pay deposit will be pending on Tuesday, 30 March 2021, to be posted overnight and available for use on Wednesday, 31 March 2021.

 NFCU – All Other Checking Accounts

 Folks who use any other type of Navy Federal checking account will have the same problem, just with all the dates shifted by one day.
 For the mid-month pay, pay will be pending on Friday, 12 March 2021, to be posted overnight and available for use on Saturday, 13 March 2021.
 The end-of-month military pay deposit will be pending on Wednesday, 31 March 2021, to be posted overnight and available for use on Thursday, 1 April 2021.